GeraldLoeffler/oca-foundation-music/README.md

 Other remarks:

 - The quaver A in bar 12 is part of the slur that ends on that note, as well as being staccato: this seems like a contradiction.
-- It seems like the mezzo piano in bar 9 belongs to the bass stave and not the treble stave, because it's closer to the former than the latter.
+- It seems like the mezzo piano in bar 9 belongs to the bass stave and not the treble stave, because in the original score it's closer to the former than the latter.
 But when i try to reproduce this in Sibelius then the "mp" shows up below the bass stave.
-So the closeness of the "mp" to the bass stave seems to be imagined or at least without meaning.
+So the closeness of the "mp" to the bass stave in the original score seems to be imagined or at least without meaning.
 But this begs the question: in a grand stave, is it possible to associate dynamics with either exclusively the bass stave, or exclusively the treble stave, or explicitly both staves?
-If so, what's the difference between the latter two notations?
+If so, what's the visual difference between the latter two notations?

 ## Bibliography